 Funds raised from the campaign will directly impact our community through supporting the mission of JLSB: an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.

-The Junior League of South Bend’s first annual Little Black Dress Initiative will be held May 1-5, 2017.
+The Junior League of South Bend’s first annual Little Black Dress Initiative was held May 1-5, 2017.

 How to Participate